 First off, since every home theater setup is unique, there is no one-size-fits-all wireless video option.
-But by doing a little planning for the type of video content you’d like to use your projector for, you can be sure you’re making an informed decision.
+But by doing a little planning for the type of video content you’d like to use your projector for in addition to using an IR repeater (our tutorial), you can be sure you’re making an informed decision.
 That’s why this process has to start with thinking a bit about the transmitter itself.

 A wireless transmitter/receiver kit will let you stream your own content from anything that has an HDMI-Out port.
 You can reference our guides on how HDMI transmitters work and also reference our instructions on how to set them up, but the long and short of it is you plug the transmitter in on one end, and the receiver to the projector, and you have your content on the screen.
 The only complication is to make sure your transmitter matches the specs on your projector, whether it’s a simple unit like the Diamond Wireless HDMI Extender (on Amazon) which can handle 1080p or a higher-end option that can take 4k signals at 30hz like the IOGEAR Wireless 4K Extender Kit (on Amazon).